conradakunga/Blog/_posts/2022-01-17-coding-is-easy-any-monkey-can-do-it-software-is-very-hard.md

 How awesome is that?

-Since you are shrewd and you don't want to make any assumptions, you post in various Excel focused user groups and blogs about your new formula.
+Since you are shrewd and you don't want to make any assumptions, you post in various Excel-focused user groups and blogs about your new formula.
 You even talk about it on your blog.

 Pandemonium!